rancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/chart-options/_index.md

 ### External TLS Termination

-If you wish to terminate the SSL/TLS on a load-balancer external to the Rancher cluster (ingress), use the `--tls=external` option and point your load balancer at port http 80.
+If you wish to terminate the SSL/TLS on a load-balancer external to the Rancher cluster (ingress), use the `--tls=external` option and point your load balancer at port http 80 on all of the rancher cluster nodes.

 > NOTE: If you are using a Private CA signed cert, add `--set privateCA=true` and see [Adding TLS Secrets - Private CA Signed - Additional Steps](../tls-secrets/#private-ca-signed---additional-steps) to add the CA cert for Rancher.